-- Abuse in later life occurs when one partner begins to control the other in order to get what (s)he desires from the relationship.
-This abuse is usually from a family member, caregiver or spouse.
+- Abuse in later life occurs when one partner begins to control the other to get what (s)he desires from the relationship.
+This abuse is usually from a family member, caregiver, or spouse.

 The control can be physical or emotional.